Address & Asset Sharing

 Important: Verify Before Signing

-It is extremely important that you always confirm that the Taurus Network (TN) participant ID belongs to the expected counterparty before signing.
-An incorrect ID could result in transferring assets to the wrong party as well as significant loss of funds.
+It is extremely important to always confirm that the Taurus Network (TN) participant ID belongs to the expected counterparty before signing.
+An incorrect ID could result in assets being transferred to the wrong party and may lead to significant loss of funds.

-Once signed, the address will show a verified label in the PROTECT GUI and will be marked as a trusted address.
+Once signed, the address will display a Verified label in the PROTECT GUI and will be marked as a trusted address.

 This flow is the same as signing any other whitelist address request.

-- Verify the address is from the expected counterparty (see warning below!).
+- Verify the address is from the expected counterparty.

 - Sign the Whitelisted Address (WLA) request.
-Taurus Network (TN) requests pending signature are treated like any other request signature.
-Therefor, when you are signing via API, you will sign the request hash just as you would for any other request.
+Taurus Network (TN) shared address requests are treated like any other request Whitelisted address request.